CasPlattel/CasPlattel/README.md

 My name is Cas Plattel and I'm an engineer who loves to code!

-- 🇸🇪 Currently working at IKEA
+- ⚡️ Currently working at Alliander
-- 💜 Favorite language: Kotlin!
+- 💜 Favorite languages: Kotlin & Python!
-- 🧗 Favorite hobby: Bouldering
+- 🚴‍♂️ Favorite hobby: Cycling

 # Talks